Review was updated on 7th October, 2019

-Telstra’s plans are available on a month-to-month or 24-month basis.
-The month-to-month deals don’t include the Telstra TV 3 – though you can buy one outright to add to your service – which doesn’t apply to the long contract.
+Telstra’s plans are available on a month-to-month contract.
 There’s a $99 connection fee for new customers on the plans, but that’s waived if you order your service online.
-Both the NBN and ADSL options come with either a 100GB (month to month) or 200GB (24-month contract) limit, or Unlimited Data plan.
+Both the NBN and ADSL options come with either a 200GB or Unlimited Data plan.
 The former is configured on the NBN25 speed tier while the latter runs on the faster NBN50.
 Both internet plans can be bundled with any entertainment options of your choice.

 Telstra ADSL offerings

-For Telstra ADSL users, you’ll need to choose between a two-year contract or a month-to-month deal.
-The 24-month contract includes the Telstra TV 3 while the no-contract plans are focused on broadband alone.
+Telstra’s month-to-month setup also applies to Telstra ADSL broadband.
 The next big decision you’ll have to make is whether or not you go with a download limit.
-There are two main choices: a data limit (100GB for month-to-month, 200GB for contract) or Unlimited.
+There are two main choices: a data limit (200GB) or Unlimited.
 Speed will depend on where you are located, but given that even 200GB isn’t much these days, you might not be doing much streaming or gaming with the lower limit.
 If you want to bundle in streaming via Telstra TV, then you can only do so for an extra $9/month for 24 months, no lock-in contracts.
 If you decide to leave, simply pay off your modem and Telstra TV.

 Telstra’s NBN plans

-For month-to-month users, you can choose between 100GB (month to month), 200GB (contract) or Unlimited plans, and 24-month contract holders also get the latest version of the Unlimited + Streaming bundle with a Telstra TV 3 included.
-The 100GB and 200GB plans are offered at NBN Tier 25, which is a reasonably good speed – but the data limit is so low that you wouldn’t want to stream or download too much anyway.
+Australians can choose between 200GB and Unlimited plans with the option to opt the ultimate entertainment bundle, the Unlimited + Streaming bundle with a Telstra TV 3 included.
+The 200GB plans are offered at NBN Tier 25, which is a reasonably good speed – but the data limit is so low that you wouldn’t want to stream or download too much anyway.
 The Unlimited plans are offered at NBN Tier 50 which is far more flexible for uses like HD or 4K video streaming and responsive online gaming.

 Telstra Broadband Plans